What Influences Interest Rates in New Zealand? A Simple Guide for First Home Buyers

 The Starting Point: The Official Cash Rate (OCR)

-You can think of the OCR as the anchor for the entire interest rate system.
+You can think of the OCR as an important anchor, but not the only factor, in the interest-rate system.

 However, mortgage rates do not always move in perfect sync with the OCR.
 Banks often adjust their rates based on where they think the OCR is heading, not just where it is today.